micha102/SocialVideoPlay/README.md

 ## Privacy

-This app does **not** track your viewing history or require you to log in to any social media account.
-It is designed to avoid tracking while providing an uninterrupted viewing experience.
+This app doesn't track anything nor requires  to log in to any social media account.
+It is designed to avoid big Social Media tracking by not visiting their web pages stuffed with JS and other tracking means.

 ## Limitations